 We Say NO to Bullying!

-Bullying is wrong and in recognition of this, we have robust measures in place, including an anti-bullying policy and strategy, to encourage good behaviour across the school and to prevent bullying in all its forms.
-Our aim is to offer a safe, secure and inclusive learning environment where everyone is ready to learn, respectful of each other and feels safe.
+Bullying is wrong and in recognition of this, we have robust measures in place, including an anti-bullying policy and strategy, to encourage good behaviour across the school, to prevent bullying in all its forms and to offer a safe, secure and inclusive learning environment for all.